-(b) For the current assessed valuation and estimated actual valuation see table under Ad Valorem Property Taxes and Special Assessments -- Assessed Valuation.
+(a) Based on Bureau of Census 2010 population figure of 199,110 for the City. (b) For the current assessed valuation and estimated actual valuation see table under Ad Valorem Property Taxes and Special Assessments -- Assessed Valuation.

 The following table sets forth the types and principal amounts of debt retired and issued in the last calendar year and projections for the current year.